jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

 <p>
   console.log(finalObj.a); //outputs "i am a lonely property" console.log(finalObj.b); //outputs "i am a lonely function"</pre>
-  You can get pretty deep into the subject of <a href="http://www.crockford.com/javascript/inheritance.html">inheritance in JavaScript</a> but the beautiful thing here again is that you really don&#8217;t have to due to the immense power and flexibility of the language.
+  You can get pretty deep into the subject of <a href="http://www.crockford.com/javascript/inheritance.html">inheritance in JavaScript</a> but the beautiful thing here again is that you really don't have to due to the immense power and flexibility of the language.
 </p>